Car Insurance - What Is it and Why Need It?

 and medical bills, giving folks more time and focus on recovery and or repair.

 5. Coverage For Uninsured Drivers: If you indeed do get in an accident with someone who is not properly insured, having uninsured/underinsured motorist coverage can be the light at the end of your tunnel.
 This coverage allows you to pay for your medical services, repair the car damage, and pay for other damage caused with minimal expenditure.
-Let’s say this; you’re at Cars and Coffee in MN leaving an event and you side-swipe someone with a new, top-of-the-line vehicle.
+Let’s say this; you’re at Cars and Coffee in the Midwest, leaving an event and you side-swipe someone with a new, top-of-the-line vehicle.
 I cannot afford to repair such an expensive car!
 I chose to never have to think about this and pay for additional coverage, but be wary of the type of vehicles you are driving around daily.
 Check if this is required for you, such as a visit to events which has plenty of expensive vehicles or you might be heading to the track to have fun.
 Additional coverage for personal asset protection: If you’re responsible for an accident that causes significant property damage or severe injuries, your liabilities could be higher than what is covered by your insurance policy.
 This can expose you to personal liability in a lawsuit and potentially result in settlement judgments that could snatch your hard-earned assets away.
 Whether it is your boat, your exotic car collection, your expensive hobby, or even your home and savings.
 In these cases, high enough liability limits and an umbrella policy can help protect you in a lawsuit — or in these extreme situations.

 What influences my premium?